isomerpages/nlb-nrm/blog/book-reviews/_posts/2019-02-08-the-man-behind the-theory-of-evolution.md

 [![awkward](https://media.giphy.com/media/kHZC0lHGShttiTiOrL/giphy.gif)
 ](https://imgbb.com/)Source: https://gph.is/g/EGyOgYl

 But Darwin eventually adopted the phrase in his fifth edition of *The Origin of Species*.
 And just to clear the air, Darwin did indeed give full credit to Spencer for coining the famous term.

-*“But the expression often used by Mr. Herbert Spencer of the survival of the fittest is more accurate, and is sometimes equally convenient.”*
+> But the expression often used by Mr. Herbert Spencer of the survival of the fittest is more accurate, and is sometimes equally convenient.

 – Charles Darwin in *The Origin of Species* (chapter 4)

 **2. He created a pro/con list to decide whether to marry.**